RSLCPP -- Deterministic Simulations Using ROS 2: Introduction

 \section{Introduction}

 Modern robotics is a rapidly growing field that has garnered significant attention from both academia and industry in recent years~\cite{Seyed2024, haghighi2025comprehensivereviewbibliometric}.
 The \softwarefull{Robot Operating System} (\roswithouttwo{})~\cite{quigley2009, macenski2022RobotOperatingSystem} is a popular middleware and software framework that enables the development and deployment of modular robotic systems.
 It has been widely adopted across a broad range of robotic applications, including both commercial products and research, spanning wheeled and legged ground robots, aerial drones, and underwater vehicles~\cite{macenski2022RobotOperatingSystem, macenski2023}.
 Simulation plays a pivotal role in these fields, as it enables the evaluation and development of algorithms without the need for expensive hardware, thereby allowing a broader community to contribute to research~\cite{Seyed2024}.
-Although \ros{} provides mechanisms for simulated time, its asynchronous, multiprocess design means that callback execution order cannot be guaranteed~\cite{macenski2022RobotOperatingSystem}.
-Figure~\ref{fig:first_page_figure} illustrates that computation times, transmission delays, and scheduling overhead can significantly influence the execution order of callbacks in such a multiprocess system.
-However, both the execution order and the timing of these callbacks can have a substantial impact on the outcomes of complex multiprocess simulations~\cite{betz2023AnalysisSoftwareLatency,casini2019ResponseTimeAnalysisROS}.
+Although \ros{} provides mechanisms for simulated time, callback execution order cannot be guaranteed due to its asynchronous, multi-process design~\cite{macenski2022RobotOperatingSystem}.
+Figure~\ref{fig:first_page_figure} illustrates that computation times, transmission delays, and scheduling overhead can significantly influence the execution order of callbacks in such a multi-process system.
+However, both the execution order and the timing of these callbacks can have a substantial impact on the outcomes of complex multi-process simulations~\cite{betz2023AnalysisSoftwareLatency,casini2019ResponseTimeAnalysisROS}.
 As a consequence, achieving exact reproducibility of simulation results remains challenging, despite an identical software setup.
 This issue is further exacerbated when testing on various hardware platforms, such as during continuous integration testing.
 As a workaround, code is frequently benchmarked outside its \ros{}-based implementation~\cite{vizzo2023KISSICPDefensePointtoPoint}.
 However, as the integration into \ros{} often constitutes a significant portion of the codebase~\cite{sagmeister2025ApproachingCurrentChallenges}, testing in isolation fails to validate the complete system and neglects potential side effects.